 PARK BENCH STORIES

 Island Theatre presents Park Bench Stories, a Film in 5 Scenes, by five local playwrights.
-This 40-minute film will air continuously on YouTube, Facebook and at IslandTheatre.org from Friday, May 21st at 7:30 pm PDT through Saturday, May 29th at 8:30 pm PDT.
+This 40-minute film will air continuously on YouTube and at IslandTheatre.org from June 16th through June 30th.

 Viewing is free, with donations welcome.